 Our body’s ability to properly absorb vitamin B12 may be disrupted as a result of certain conditions.
 Most of the time, B12 deficits can be attributed to one of these conditions:

 - Gastrointestinal diseases, such as gastritis or Crohn’s disease

 - Chain smoking

 - Consumption of birth control pills

-What is the recommended dose of vitamin B12?
+What is the recommended daily intake of vitamin B12?

 |Healthy people||Low, 3-50 μg|

 |Vegans and vegetarians||Medium, 100-250 μg|

 |People with severe stomach problems||Very high, 501-3,000 μg|